phocks/devblog/content/2023-11-12-an-initial-test-post.md

 tags = ["testing"]
 +++

 Hello!
 No time to write a proper post right now, but I wanted to make sure that the blog was working.
-I'll be back soon with something good, I promise.
+I'll be back soon with something good.
+I promise.

 In the meantime.
 Here's some [Rust](https://www.rust-lang.org) code: